jataware/COVID-19_Projections/compartmentalized_model/README.md

 # Julia Experiment

+## TODOS
+- Ensure one step ensures one day.
+- Pass in model parameters and populations using JSONs.
+- Document more important info about the Julia language.
+- Append a date column to each entry.
+- See if a GUI could work.

 ## The Model

 [The paper](https://www.sciencedirect.com/science/article/pii/S0960077921000424)
 being used.

-The model maintains the same total population (within an epsilon of 1), so the model at least works somewhat.
+The model maintains the same total population (within an epsilon of 1).
+The error of one person per cell is due to the display showing the floored integer version (so the 'error' is in the printing of the cell itself and should not carry over).

 ### Installing
 Run `./build.jl OUTPUT_DIR` to build the project.
 To then execute, run